tosdr/tosback-versions/Upwork/Privacy Policy.md

 **1\.
 INTRODUCTION**

 The Upwork Site Terms of Use describe when and the conditions under which you are allowed to access or use the [Site](#site) (defined in Section 5 below).
 Please read these Site Terms of Use carefully before visiting our Site.
 Some visitors to our Site simply visit the publicly available portions of our Site or use the [Public Site Services](#publicsiteservices) (defined in Section 5 below) (“**you**” or “**Site Visitors**”).
-If you do not agree to these Site Terms of Use, you may not visit, use, or access the Site or Site Services as a Site Visitor, User or otherwise and may not click to accept the Terms of Service when prompted on the Site.
+By accessing and/or using our Site or Services, you agree to these Site Terms of Use.If you do not agree to these Site Terms of Use, you may not visit, use, or access the Site or Site Services as a Site Visitor, User or otherwise and may not click to accept the Terms of Service when prompted on the Site.

 **2\.
 LICENSES AND THIRD-PARTY CONTENT**